jakubtomsu/jakubtomsu.github.io/content/posts/bit_pools/index.md

 # 2-level bit arrays

-The answer is yes, and the solution is another, but smaller bit array.
-Where the original bit array stores 0/1 for each slot, we can add another array to store bit per each block, which is 1 when a block is full.
+The answer is yes.
+The solution is another, but smaller bit array.
+While the original bit array stores 0/1 for each slot, we can add another array to store bit per each block, which is 1 when a block is full.

 The actual struct ends up something like this.
 I'll only implement the bit pool part without the actual data, since that's how I use it in my code.
 ```c